kapshaul/CT-medical-imaging/README.md

-# Medical Imaging Shot Noise Removal
+# Medical Imaging Computed Tomography: CT Image Deconvolution in the Presence of Poisson Noise

 **Authors:** Yong-Hwan Lee and Tony Storey